Ligne Claire

 About This Style

 The flat color palette is bold and balanced, filling cleanly within outlines without blending or soft transitions.
 This creates illustrations that are visually striking, easy to read, and instantly recognizable.
-The style works beautifully for adventure stories, character-driven narratives, and any book that benefits from a clean, timeless graphic quality.
+Ligne claire works beautifully for comics, graphic novels, adventure stories, children's books, and any narrative that benefits from a clean, timeless graphic quality.

 Color Palette